kk2526/runbook_template/Runbook_Template.md

 ###Dependencies###

-> Software applications, daemons, services, etc. on which service is dependent on the service or system?
+> What all Software applications, daemons, services, etc. are there on which this system/service is dependent on?

 ##System/Service Characteristics##